 If you’ve never worked in frontline sales or support, or if your front-facing dealings have been limited you may not know this happens.
 It’s easy to think of tough customer conversations solely being based around them being angry or having to say no. Inappropriate or abusive behavior is different to anger.
 It ranges from short personal comments, to abuse, to borderline harassment.
 We’ve seen “Hi gorgeous!” to “You’re a f****** idiot!” all the way up to sexually explicit photographs.

-The key to building trust with your team is never ignore the situation or laugh it off.
-Confront it head on, take it seriously and let them know you’re there for them.
+The key to building trust with your team is never to ignore the situation or laugh it off.
+Confront it head on, take it seriously, and let them know you’re there for them.

 Confronting a customer as a manager